dbpedia/databus-maven-plugin/dbpedia/wikidata/labels/labels.md

 # Wikidata Labels
-It contains the name in all the languages available in the mappings wiki.
+Contains the name in all the languages in wikidata.

+For each language only one label is used, more labels in the alias artifact.
 Names in the languages not available in the mappings wiki are found in the _nmw variant.

-TODO